axelpale/genversion/README.md

 ### genversion.generate(targetPath, opts, callback)

-Read the version from the nearest package.json along the `targetPath` and generate a version module into `targetPath`.
-A custom path to package.json can be specified with `opts.source`.
+Read the version property from the nearest `package.json` along the `targetPath` and then generate a version module file at `targetPath`.
+A custom path to `package.json` can be specified with `opts.source`.

 **Parameters:**

 - *targetPath:* string.
 An absolute or relative file path.
 Relative to `process.cwd()`.
 - *opts:* optional options.
 Available keys are:
   - *source:* optional string.
-Defaults to targetPath.
+An absolute or relative path to a file or directory.
+Defaults to the value of `targetPath`.
   - *useSemicolon:* optional boolean.
-Defaults to false.
+Defaults to `false`.
   - *useEs6Syntax:* optional boolean.
-Defaults to false.
+Defaults to `false`.
 - *callback:* function (err, version).
-Parameter *version* is the version string read from package.json.
-Parameter *err* is non-null if package.json cannot be found, its version is not a string, or writing the module fails.
+Parameter *version* is the version string read from `package.json`.
+Parameter *err* is non-null if `package.json` cannot be found, its version is not a string, or writing the module fails.

 **Examples:**